astroyzgu/bayesoverden/README.md

 ## bayesoverden

-Modify `python main.py` to compute **Bayesian Overdensity** following the methodology from [Gu et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...921...60G/abstract).
+Run `python main.py` to compute **Bayesian Overdensity** following the methodology from [Gu et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...921...60G/abstract).

  The data format of input and output catalog can be seen as follow.